Captain America – Civil War: Background

 - The film allowed itself to go deeper than any of its kind before it by putting its lead character in real question,

-- An individual Marvel hero movie pulled the necessary stops to star more than just the commissioned lead hero with the ridiculous justifications for the other avengers’ absence which we all know relate more to costs (actors and special effects alike) and justifying individual films than to the plot sense,
+- An individual Marvel hero movie pulled the necessary stops to star more than just the commissioned lead hero with the ridiculous justifications for the other avengers’ absence which we all know relate more to costs (actors and special effects alike) and justifying individual films than to the plot sense, Captain America pulled the biggest trick of them all, getting notoriously expensive Robert Downey Jr.

-Movie Review: Captain America – Civil War – The film
+Captain America – Civil War – The film

 It is indeed Civil War among the Avengers as two camps form that split the Marvel superhero group over what it means to take responsibility for the collateral damages that their saving the world do time and time again.